Itzfeminisce/use-policy/README.md

   modelDir?: string,

-  * If `false`, will return the boolean response instead to throwing on permission error

-  throwOnPermissionError?: boolean,

   * Whatever we would like to have our policy files to end with.
   * We have defaulted to `Policy`.
   * You can override it by passing a string.
 Uppercase first.